claasd/caffoa.net/migration_1_to_2.md

-# caffoa: Migration Guide from 1.x.x to 2.x.x
+# caffoa: Migration Guide from 1.x.x to 2.x.x/3.x.x

-There are a lot of breaking changes between 1.x and 2.x, see the [changelog](changelog.md) see them all.
+There are a lot of breaking changes between 1.x and 3.x, see the [changelog](changelog.md) see them all.

-If oyu migrate from v1.x to v2.x, follw the steps below to keep the 1.x behavior.
+If you migrate from v1.x to v3.x, follow the steps below to keep the 1.x behavior.

 Remove the following entries (if you have them):
 ```yaml